hbc/stylopoulos-python-rnaseq/python-paper-redo/README.md

 This is a re-analysis of some old data looking at changes in the gut of the python before and after feeding.
-The original authors of the paper didn't make some of the processed data available, but the raw data is up so we are regenerate it.
+The original authors of the paper didn't make some of the processed data available, but the raw data is up so we can regenerate it.
 We can also improve on their analysis, the metadata I saw in the SRA project description described some suboptimal steps.
 The project on SRA is SRP051827.
 I think we also get a side benefit of having a much nicer annotated genome than they had.